 top of page

-Imagine being in a quiet room with people in your congregation.
-You are moving and working together to explore scripture by using simple breathing exercises, group activities, and frozen images.
+Imagine being in a quiet room with people in your community, class, or congregation.
+You are moving and working together to explore a topic or a text by using simple breathing exercises, group activities, and frozen images.

 Everything you do is done corporately, so that no one feels like they are being put "onstage."
-You have the opportunity to see each other and to be seen without being in the spotlight, and most importantly, you have the opportunity to hear and explore scripture in a kinetic way.
+You have the opportunity to see each other and to be seen without being in the spotlight, and most importantly, you have the opportunity to hear, be heard, and explore in a kinetic way.

-This is a space to not just hear the words of scripture, but to feel them in your bones.
+This is a space to not just hear words, but to feel them in your bones.

 Laity-2019-Artist-Retreat-95-web.jpg